 I had seen Gordon the next day while we were at the closing on his house and he said that his brother was not any better and was getting worse and the Doctors couldn’t find the answers...I took a huge risk, I asked Gordon if his brother was gay?
 Back then you never, ever talked about that kind of thing...He took a long breath and started to eyes started to tear up...I stood still and held my breath!
 He then asked me “Why do you ask?”
 I stumbled and stammered along...
 I then told him about this new disease, this horrible disease that was killing young men.
 He said that he would be in touch...
 I was still stunned...
 I was thinking that he was going to call my broker and have I fired...I thought “what have I done”?
 So, I waited and held my breath.
 What was I going to be able to do in the first place?
 Why did I shoot my mouth off like that?
 Finally, His Doctor called me and asked if I could come to the hospital and take a look?
 Tell him what I thought?
 I wasn’t a nurse or medical professional.
 I just played one from time to time.
 His doctor was a good friend of mine so up to the hospital I went...
 I remember asking God not to let me die...I was scared…Back then the only thing we knew about what would soon be known as AIDS was to cross our finger and pray..Maybe God would not let us die?

 Not one single nurse came in while I was there.
 I guess they were relieved that they didn’t need to check on him anymore.
 That I would come and get them, if he needed anything.
 All he needed was for me to sit there while he slipped away.
 He just didn’t want to die alone.
 Who would?
 The nurses asked me what funeral home?
 How was I supposed to know that?
 I asked for his mother’s phone number?
 They gave it to me.
 When I called his mother she answered the phone and I told her who I was and that I was calling about her son.
 She hung up on me.
-So, I called back and told her if she hung up on me again I would put his obituary in her home town newspaper and list his cause of death.
-I had her full attention!
+So, I called back and told her if she hung up on me again I would put his obituary in her hometown newspaper and list his cause of death.
+I had her full attention!..little did I know she didn't care..
+I told her that id she didn't care what happened to her son I certainly did...
 She told me that she did not care who I sent him to and that she did not even want him back to bury him.
 To her, her son had been dead for years.
 She hung up the phone.
 I didn’t know what to say.
 All of the nurses’ were hanging on to every word of our conversation.
 I did not say those words to her to be mean.
 I knew that she was the right woman; I just didn’t know that she could be so cold hearted.
-I also did not know that throughout the next fifteen years I would have that same conversation over and over again.
+I also did not know that throughout the next fifteen to twenty years I would have that same conversation over and over again.
 I would be known as The CRAZY AIDS Lady.

 So now word got out that there was this crazy lady in Hot Springs who wasn’t afraid of AIDS patients and the calls started coming in.
 I had promised God that if he didn’t let me die I would take care of Jimmy.
 I hadn’t said anything about the rest!

 “I will try and see what I could do”.
 I was over whelmed, I was still scared.
 I prayed and asked God for guidance?
 I asked God ‘Why me” and God answered..”Why not you?”
 He does have a way about him!
 And so that is how it all began..
-Over the next fifteen years or so I would care for over five hundred men and women who died from HIV disease and AIDS.
-I became the Executive Director of HPWA, Helping People with AIDS.
-I was only one of twelve international delegates to the First White House Conference on HIV/AIDS.
+Over the next fifteen years or so I would care for over five hundred men and women while they were dying from AIDS.
+Many years later I became the Executive Director of HPWA, Helping People with AIDS.
+Then much later I was asked by the President of the United States of America to be only one of twelve international delegates to the First White House Conference on HIV/AIDS.
 I was a consultant to the American Physiological Association.
 But, I digress.
 I found a doctor who would see them after hours and in through the back door.
 Not a word was to be spoken about what was going on or he would quit.
 If his patients knew that he was seeing AIDS patients they would all leave his practice and I knew that they would, too.
 The news stories got even worse and fear and panic was spreading...
 In March of 1985 the Western Blot test came out to test for the HIV antibodies.
-We only had one drug for the treatment of AIDS, AZT, it was the best anyone could do...I saw no change in their condition.
+We only had one drug for the treatment of AIDS it was AZT, it was the best anyone could do...I saw no change in their condition.
 But, it gave them HOPE and black fingernails.

 The story was the same for the next few years.
 Person after person would be rushed to the Emergency Room in a life threatening state and they would die very shortly from AIDS...
 I knew everyone of them.
 The hospitals would call me in a panic to get them out of their hospital...PERIOD!
 Hospice asked me if I was kidding.
 Take an AIDS patient, was I CRAZY?
 I finally found a pharmacy who would order their medicine but, I would have to pick it up.
 And who was going to pay?
 That was quite a dilemma.
 We all just stood there shaking our heads and wringing our hands.
 What WERE we all going to do?
 I called Then Governor Bill Clinton asking for funds to pay for medicine...He said yes without hesitation!